Soft Gluten Free Bread Recipe

 Soft Gluten Free Bread Recipe:

 If you are gluten intolerant then I’m sure you know one of the hardest things to find is good gluten-free bread.
-The words great taste and ‘Gluten Free’ are rarely used in the same sentence – and for good reason… Most gluten free breads are dry, crumbly and taste like cardboard.
-When you are gluten-free I think one of the most important recipes to have is good tasty gluten-free bread, because bread is something that you eat almost everyday.
+The words great taste and ‘Gluten Free’ are rarely used in the same sentence – and for good reason… Most gluten-free bread is dry, crumbly and tastes like cardboard.
+When you are gluten-free I think one of the most important recipes to have is good tasty gluten-free bread, because bread is something that you eat almost every day.
 Try this recipe, follow the measurements because that is the key, and you would be fine.
 When I made this bread I had failed twice before so it is okay to fail before you make the perfect bread, but if you follow the measures I don’t think there will be any problem.

 Prep Time: 10 mins+ 1 hour + 30 mins

 Potato starch (not potato flour): 1/3 cup+ 1/3 cup

 Salt: 1 ¼ tsp